Led by Mrs Bishton

 - Develop the confidence to seek help, support and advice

-Our RSE curriculum is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity, as pupils progress from the primary to secondary phase of school.
+Our RSHE curriculum is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity, as pupils progress from the primary to secondary phase of school.
 It involves a combination of sharing information, and exploring issues and values, which our pupils understand through accessible education.

 Whole School approach

-It is our belief that RSE is the responsibility of all staff and is integral to teaching a board and balanced curriculum, educating the whole child and is the taught component of ‘Keeping Children Safe in Education’.
+It is our belief that RSHE is the responsibility of all staff and is integral to teaching a board and balanced curriculum, educating the whole child and is the taught component of ‘Keeping Children Safe in Education’.
 Pupils’ questions will be responded to by staff (teaching and non-teaching staff) in a straightforward manner.
 Factual, simple information will be provided, using correct terminology for body parts and functions, appropriate to the age and maturity of the child.